Can Hard Water Stains be Removed From Windows?

 - If the mineral deposits are too stubborn, you may need to scrub them with a brush that has been soaked in the water and vinegar.

 Removing hard water stains on your windows takes time and elbow grease.
-The easiest way to remove them would be to give me a call.
+The easiest way to remove them would be to Contact me for a FREE Quote.

 I have been cleaning windows in the Seattle area for nearly 30 years, and quite frankly, I enjoy it!
 I will clean private homes or apartment complexes.